wabicai/hardware-sdk-docs/transport-recipes/common-connect-1/README.md

 - Subscribe to `UI_EVENT` early so PIN/Passphrase/confirmation flows are not missed.
 - After the first connection, call `getFeatures(connectId)` and persist `device_id`.
-- Centralize the hardware access layer so your app toggles transports (WebUSB/BLE/lowlevel) without changing business calls.

-With the adapter in place, continue with the chain-specific references under `hardware-sdk/` for address, public key, and signing operations.